 79C.
 Senior officer to be informed etc. if vehicle impounded

-(1) A police officer, other than a senior police officer, who impounds a vehicle under section 79(1) or 79A(1) or gives a surrender notice under section 79BA or a surrender substitute vehicle notice under section 79BCA or a surrender alternative vehicle notice under section 79BCD is to inform a senior police officer, as soon as practicable after the vehicle is impounded or the notice is given, as the case requires, of —
+(1) A police officer, other than a senior police officer, who seizes and impounds a vehicle under section 79(1) or 79A(1) or gives a surrender notice under section 79BA or a surrender substitute vehicle notice under section 79BCA or a surrender alternative vehicle notice under section 79BCD is to inform a senior police officer, as soon as practicable after the vehicle is impounded or the notice is given, as the case requires, of —

-(aa) the impounding, or the giving of the notice, as the case requires; and
+(aa) the date of the seizure and impounding, or the giving of the notice, as the case requires; and

 (a) the grounds on which the police officer suspects the matters mentioned in section 79(1) or 79A(1), as is relevant to the case; and